yzninjacoding/twmdocs/docs/platform/instruments.md

 ### Instrument Lists

-The instrument lists window is used to create custom user set up instrument lists.
-TWM comes with _Default_ instrument list that cannot be deleted.
+The instrument lists window is used to create custom user instrument lists.
+TWM comes with _Default_ instrument lists that cannot be deleted.
 The window is subdivided into 3 sections.

 **Blue** is used to show created instrument lists.
 Use the `Add` `Remove` buttons at the bottom below the section to add and remove custom instrument lists.
-When creating an instrument list it has to be assigned to a specific connection, cross connection instrument lists are not supported.
+When creating an instrument list it has to be assigned to a specific connection and instrument type, cross connection and cross type lists are not supported.

 **Red**  is used to show the instruments that have been added to a specificly selected list from the local instruments database.
 Use the `Remove` button below the section to remove the instument from the selected list.